Ewerthon: América-MG

 Ewerthon returned to Brazil six months later, joining América-MG on 16 August 2012.
 The following day, he was presented by the club at the press conference.

-He made his América-MG debut on 4 September 2012, coming on as a late substitute, in a 0–0 draw against Paraná Clube.
-However, in a 1–0 win over Avaí on 14 September 2012, Ewerthon was sent–off for a second bookable offence and served a one match suspension as a result.
-He scored on his return from suspension on 26 September 2012, in a 2–1 loss against Grêmio Barueri.
+He made his América-MG debut on 4 September 2012, coming on as a late substitute in a 0–0 draw against Paraná Clube.
+However, in a 1–0 win over Avaí on 14 September 2012, Ewerthon was sent off for a second bookable offence and served a one match suspension as a result.
+He scored on his return from suspension on 26 September 2012 in a 2–1 loss against Grêmio Barueri.
 Ewerthon went on to score two more goals for the side.

 At the end of the 2012 season, making twelve appearances and scoring three times for the side, it was announced that Ewerthon would be leaving the club.

 Atlético Sorocaba

 After a one-year break, on 13 January 2014, Ewerthon signed a contract with Atlético Sorocaba.

-Five days later on 18 January 2014, he made his Atlético Sorocaba debut, starting the whole game, in a 1–0 loss against Rio Claro.
-Ewerthon soon scored his first goal for the club, in a 4–1 loss against Palmeiras on 26 January 2014.
+Five days later on 18 January 2014, he made his Atlético Sorocaba debut, starting the whole game in a 1–0 loss against Rio Claro.
+Ewerthon soon scored his first goal for the club in a 4–1 loss against Palmeiras on 26 January 2014.
 He officially ended his playing career on 1 May 2014 after playing eight games for the side.

 International career

-His good performances were recognised by the Brazilian national side and was called up for the first time in April 2001.
-Ewerthon made his Brazil debut on 25 April 2001, in a 1–1 draw against Peru.
+Ewerthon's good performances were recognised by the Brazilian national side and was called up for the first time in April 2001.
+He made his Brazil debut on 25 April 2001 in a 1–1 draw against Peru.
 He went on to make two more appearances by the end of the year.

 In the 2003 CONCACAF Gold Cup, Ewerthon was called up to the squad for the first time following his impressive performance at Borussia Dortmund.
-He played four times, including the final of the CONCACAF Gold Cup, in a 1–0 loss against Mexico.
-During his four seasons as a Borussia Dortund player he appeared seven times for Brazil, albeit without scoring, between July 2001 and July 2003.
+He played four times, including the final of the CONCACAF Gold Cup, a 1–0 loss against Mexico.
+During his four seasons as a Borussia Dortund player, he appeared seven times for Brazil, albeit without scoring, between July 2001 and July 2003.